“Let the little children come to me, and do not hinder them…..” ~ New International Version

 The church began in the house to the left in the photo.
 A foundation was poured and a new sanctuary with a glass breezeway and large Sunday school rooms on the lower level were added.
 The space was bright with lots of windows for children to look out and see nature.
 Many post-war children attended (the baby boomer generation); suburbia was spreading.

-This summer I’ll be revisiting a time in my childhood by assisting with VBS at the United Methodist Church in Steamboat.
-The theme promises to be “cool!” incorporating bible stories, crafts, skits, games and songs.
+Now that I am an adult I experienced assisting with VBS at the Heart of Steamboat United Methodist Church. i Each year a “cool” theme incorporates bible stories, crafts, skits, games and songs.
 All the same elements of VBS during my childhood.
 However, in this day and age most likely it will be more creatively presented.
 Once the events are over, I look forward to sharing my experience at VBS as an adult helper.